Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Experiments

-\textbf{Learning Edge Feedback Function.} We first demonstrate the performance of the learned edge feedback function $\psi_l(\cdot)$, for systems without external control $\bm{w}$.
-Figure~\ref{fig:Learn_edge_main} compares the performance of $\psi_l(\cdot)$ parameterized by neural networks (labeled as StableNN) with $\tanh(\eta_l-\eta_0)$ in~\cite{burger2014duality} and $(\eta_l-\eta_0)^{1/3}$(labeled as poly1/3) in~\cite{coogan2014dissipativity}, where $\eta_0=2$ is the initial distance of neighbouring vehicles.
-The shape of different edge feedback functions is shown in Figure~\ref{fig:Learn_edge_main}(a), where StableNN learns a monotonically increasing function with flexible shape.
-Figure~\ref{fig:Learn_edge_main}(b)-(d) visualize the transient velocity of all vehicles from the same initial condition.
-All of the dynamics reach an output agreement, with StableNN realizes better transient performance with quick convergence.
+Fig.~\ref{fig:Learn_edge_main} compares the performance of $\psi_l(\cdot)$ parameterized by the monotone neural network (labeled as MonoNN) in Algorithm~\ref{alg:monotone} with $\tanh(\eta_l-\eta_0)$ in~\cite{burger2014duality} and $(\eta_l-\eta_0)^{1/3}$(labeled as poly1/3) in~\cite{coogan2014dissipativity}, where $\eta_0=2$ is the initial distance of neighbouring vehicles.
+The shape of different edge feedback functions is shown in Fig.~\ref{fig:Learn_edge_main}(a).
+Fig.~\ref{fig:Learn_edge_main}(b)-(d) visualize the transient velocity of all vehicles from the same initial condition.
+All of the dynamics reach an output agreement at approximate 5.6 m/s without external control $\bm{w}$, with MonoNN realizing better transient performance with much faster convergence.